Wild Rivers (water park)

 Wild Rivers is a water park in Irvine, California, United States.
-It opened in July 1986 on the site of the former Lion Country Safari.
-Following the expiration of its lease with The Irvine Company, it closed on September 25, 2011.
-In August of 2012, the Orange County Board of Supervisors approved plans to rebuild Wild Rivers in Irvine near the Orange County Great Park.
-The developers secured full funding and commenced construction on July 1, 2021, confirming the park's reopening for Summer 2022.
-The new Wild Rivers location held its soft opening on July 10, 2022, up until its official grand opening as of July 29, 2022 and is 50% bigger than the old park.

-Original park
+It originally opened in July 1986 on the site of the former Lion Country Safari..
+Following a closure in 2011, it reopened in 2022 at its modern site, 50% larger.

 History

+1970-1984: Lion Country Safari

 Before Wild Rivers was built, the land was a drive-through zoo called Lion Country Safari, which went bankrupt and closed in 1984.

+1985-2011: Wild Rivers water park on Lion Country Safari site

-The park's owner still held 13 years on the original 29-year lease for the land, which he then subleased to the operators of the Wild Rivers water park, the Camp Frasier (later Camp James) summer camp and the Verizon Wireless Amphitheatre.
+The owner of Lion Country Safari still held 13 years on the original 29-year lease for the land, which he then subleased to the operators of the Wild Rivers water park, the Camp Frasier (later Camp James) summer camp and the Verizon Wireless Amphitheatre.

 Construction on Wild Rivers "Mountain Top" which would serve as the launch point for their largest rides, began in 1985 and the park itself opened in 1986.
 Congo River Rapids, Rattlesnake, and Python were the first large scale long form rides to open.

 In early 2011, Wild Rivers announced that it had lost its lease with The Irvine Company.
-Both the park and the adjacent Camp James were scheduled to close at the end of the 2011 season.
+Both the park and the adjacent Camp James closed on September 25, 2011.
 The park was planned to be demolished with 1,750 apartments being built in its place.
-A new water park was planned to be built on public land near the Orange County Great Park, and was scheduled to open to the public in May 2014.
+A new water park was planned to be built on public land near the Orange County Great Park, and was planned to open to the public in May 2014.